SHAP-XRT: The Shapley Value Meets Conditional Independence Testing: Experiments

-Finally, we revisit an experiment from \cite{teneggi2022fast} on the BBBC041 dataset \citep{ljosa2012annotated}, which comprises 1425 images of healthy and infected human blood smears of size $1200 \times 1600$ pixels.
-Here, the task is to label positively images that contain at least one trophozoite, an infectious type of cells.
+\paragraph{Real image data} Finally, we revisit an experiment from \cite{teneggi2022fast} on the BBBC041 dataset \citep{ljosa2012annotated}, which comprises 1425 images of healthy and infected human blood smears of size $1200 \times 1600$ pixels.
+The objective of this experiment is to showcase how \cref{thm:main_bound} translates to a real-world scenario where the same object of interest receives two different Shapley values, and how this affects the $p$-values of the individual SHAP-XRT null hypotheses.
+Here, the task is to label positively images that contain at least one \emph{trophozoite}---an infectious type of cell.
 We apply transfer-learning to a ResNet18 \citep{he2016deep} pretrained on ImageNet \citep{deng2009imagenet} (see \cref{subsec:bbbc041_experimental_details} for further details).
-After training, our model achieves a validation accuracy greater than $99 \%$.
-Since in this high-dimensional setting computing the exact Shapley value for each feature (i.e., each pixel) is intractable, we instead take an approach similar to that of \emph{Hierarchical Shapley}, or h-Shap \citep{teneggi2022fast}, and define sets of features as quadrants.
-These partitions can be applied hierarchically across different levels, provably guaranteeing a certain precision at every level in the hierarchy.
-This way, we extend the original implementation of h-Shap to return the SHAPLIT tests that reject their respective nulls, or fail to reject them, thus assigning a collection of $p$-values to every feature (quadrant).
-Since there are 4 quadrants, each Shapley value ($\phi_{j}$) comprises only 8 terms ($\gamma_{j,C}$). \cref{fig:bbbc041} presents two examples of this setting.
-The first, \cref{fig:bbbc041_400}, depicts a case where there exist only 1 cell in the upper right quadrant, i.e. $j = 2$.
+After training, our model achieves a validation accuracy greater than 99\%.
+Computing the exact Shapley value for each pixel is intractable, hence we take an approach similar to that of h-Shap \citep{teneggi2022fast} and define features as quadrants in order to compute the $p$-value of each SHAP-XRT null hypothesis.
+Since there are 4 quadrants, each Shapley value ($\phi_{j}$) comprises only 8 marginal contributions ($\gamma_{j,C}$) that can be computed exactly without any need for approximation.
+We extend the original implementation of h-Shap to return the SHAP-XRT tests that reject (or fail to reject) their respective nulls, thus assigning a collection of $p$-values to every quadrant.
+We note that in this experiment, we use the \emph{unconditional} expectation over the training set to mask features---as it is commonly done in popular Shapley-based explanation methods. \cref{fig:bbbc041_masking} shows the reference value used for masking and some example masked inputs. \cref{fig:bbbc041} presents the two examples.
+The first, \cref{fig:bbbc041_400}, depicts a case where there exists only 1 cell in the upper right quadrant, i.e. $j = 2$.
 Thus, this quadrant receives a Shapley value $\phi_{2} \approx 1$.
-Naturally, all $p$-values are approximately zero (as also guaranteed by \cref{corollary:min_bound}).
-This implies that the quadrant $j = 2$ is statistically important in the sense that all nulls are rejected.
-On the other hand, in \cref{fig:bbbc041_800}, there are two quadrants that contain cells, i.e. $j = 3, 4$.
-Hence they are both equally important for this sample and $\phi_3 \approx \phi_4 \approx 0.5$.
-Yet, based on our results, these can be decomposed into a sum of terms that bound the $p$-values of each of the tests performed by SHAPLIT.
-As can be seen, $j = 4$ is indeed statistically important in that half of the null hypotheses are rejected.
-However, the bound in \cref{corollary:global_p_bound} shows that a Shapley value of $\phi_4 \approx 0.5$ is not large enough to reject the global null $H^\text{global}_{0,j}$ even if it is clearly false.
-Finally, and for the sake of completeness, we compare SHAPLIT with HRT \citep{tansey2022holdout} on retrieval of quadrants that contain at least one trophozoite in \cref{supp:bbbc041_comparison}.
-Note that for such quadrants, there exist at least one subset $C \subseteq [n] \setminus \{j\}$ such that $H^{\SHAPLIT}_{0,j,C}$ is false, hence the global hypothesis $H^{\text{global}}_{0,j}$ should be rejected.
-Overall, SHAPLIT increases both precision and $f_1$ score by $27 \%$ and $14 \%$ in absolute value over HRT, respectively.
+Naturally, all $p$-values are approximately zero (as also guaranteed by \cref{corollary:large_shapley}).
+This implies that the quadrant $j = 2$ is statistically important in the sense that all SHAP-XRT null hypotheses are rejected.
+On the other hand, in \cref{fig:bbbc041_800}, there are two quadrants that contain sick cells, i.e. $j = 3, 4$, and $\phi_3 \approx \phi_4 \approx 0.5$ by symmetry.
+Based on our theoretical results, $\phi_3$ and $\phi_4$ can be decomposed in the sum of 8 terms that bound the $p$-values of their respective SHAP-XRT tests.
+As can be seen, $j = 4$ is indeed statistically important in that half of the null hypotheses are rejected (i.e., all tests $H^{\SHAPXRT}_{0, 4,C}$ such that $3 \notin C$).
+However, the bound in \cref{corollary:global_p_bound} shows that a Shapley value of $\phi_4 \approx 0.5$ is not large enough to reject the global null $H_{0,4}$ even if it is clearly false.
+These results highlight the suboptimality of the Shapley value from a statistical testing perspective, which motivates future work to develop more powerful alternatives.
+We expand on this experiment in \cref{supp:bbbc041_supp}.